lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_PYCPP.md

 ## 8.1.1 - Setting up `playercpp.py` interface

 The C++ bindings are NOT made by default in player.
-You'll need to configure and compile player locally to make these - how to do this is well beyond the scope of this manual, but a step-by-step procedure can be found [here.](http://sites.udel.edu/robotics/setting-up-player-and-stage-for-ubuntu-10-04/)
+You'll need to configure and compile player locally to make these - how to do this is well beyond the scope of this manual, but an overall procedure can be found [here.](http://playerstage.sourceforge.net/doc/Player-cvs/player/install.html)

 To see if the bindings are available, and to locate where they are, type
 ```